 In accordance with applicable federal, state, and local disability laws, RIC will make every effort to provide reasonable housing accommodations for students who have a qualifying physical or psychological disability.
 Only applications that represent a qualifying disability will be considered for housing accommodations.
-If the committee determines that your application does not reflect a disabling condition that requires a reasonable housing accommodation, you will be referred back to the Office of Residential Life and Housing for your housing assignment.
+If it is determined that your application does not reflect a disabling condition that requires a reasonable housing accommodation, you will be referred back to the Office of Residential Life and Housing for your housing assignment.

 Housing assignments are made based on availability.
 It is the student’s responsibility to submit their housing deposit and complete all paperwork required by the Office of Residential Life & Housing in accordance with all applicable deadlines.
 When requesting a reasonable housing accommodation, applicants are expected to have already applied for RIC Housing and have met all eligibility requirements and payment deadlines.
 Please pay close attention to the deadlines indicated by the Office of Residential Life & Housing, as well as the deadlines for submitting reasonable housing accommodation applications.

 All accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reasonable accommodations.
-The Reasonable Housing Accommodation Committee reviews applications and approvals are sent to the Office of Residential Life & Housing, which then offers assignments based on availability.
+The Disability Services Center reviews applications and approvals are sent to the Office of Residential Life & Housing, which then offers assignments based on availability.

 In accordance with state and federal law, it is the policy of Rhode Island College that “no otherwise qualified person with a disability…shall, solely by reason of …disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity.”
 The Americans with Disabilities Act, as amended, defines the term “disability” to mean a physical or mental impairment that substantially limits one or more Major Life Activities.